gurkirt/road-dataset/README.md

 ## Download

 BY DOWNLOADING THE DATASET VIDEOS YOU ARE BOUNDED TO ADHERE TO PRIVACY GUIDELINES OF [OxRD](https://robotcar-dataset.robots.ox.ac.uk/privacy/).
 PLEASE VISIT [OxRD](https://robotcar-dataset.robots.ox.ac.uk/privacy/) PRIVACY POLICY FOR MORE DETAILS.
-VIDEOS FROM OxRD AND PROVIDED ANNOTATIONS ARE ONLY FOR ACADEMIC PURPOSE ONLY.
+VIDEOS FROM OxRD AND PROVIDED ANNOTATIONS ARE ONLY FOR ACADEMIC PURPOSE.

 We release annotations annotated by [Visual Artificial Intelligence Laboratory](https://cms.brookes.ac.uk/staff/FabioCuzzolin/) and pre-processed videos from [OxRD](https://robotcar-dataset.robots.ox.ac.uk/about/).
 Pre-processing includes `demosaic` for RGB conversion, `ffmpeg` for `.mp4` conversion and fixing the frame-rate.
 More details can be found in [tar2mp4](./tar2mp4/README.md).